igortru/OrfExtender/README.md

-For any given genbank protein accession, if it linked with nucleotide where protein was annotated allow extend orf upstream and downstream until alternative stop codons
+For any given genbank protein accession, if it linked with nucleotide where protein was annotated allow extend orf upstream and downstream until alternative stop codons.
+Allow easily validated annotated in genbank proteins suspicious in premature stop-codons.

 use-cases: